qenza/deenrtw/README.md

-# deenrtw
-## Project Name: Deen rtw website
+## Project Name: DEEN RTW website
 ### Description
-this is deenrtw website showcasing the work of our team.
+this is DEEN RTW website showcasing the work of our team.

 ### step to run:
-1. extract the files from the ZIP name "grupz_Deenrtwwebsite.zip".
+1. extract the files from the ZIP name "grupz_DEENRTWwebsite.zip".
-2. open 'index.html' in your preffered browser.
+2. open 'homepage.html' in your preffered browser.
 3. alternatively, host the files on a local server using tools like `Live Server` for optimal results.
-4. open
+4. by opening `homepage.html`, you will see the main page.
+Next, you can retrieve `profile page`, `product page`, `favourite page` and `checkout page` by opening `profile.html`, `product.html`, `favourite.html`, and `checkout.html`.
+5. Next, click on user icon at the top right to create new account or log in for existing user.
+6. Next, click on menu at the top left and you will see home, product, sale and our social media.
+7. By clicking product, all product will be displayed unfiltered.
+To see the product by each category, you can click any desirable choice and it filtered the product.
+8. By clicking like button, the product will added to favourite page.
+9. By clicking add to cart button, the product will be in the checkout page and all the added product will be displayed.
+It will also calculate the total price and shipping fee.
+User should fill the name, email and address for checkout.